 Prior to submission, applicants must ensure they:

-- read all relevant reference material; and
+- read all relevant reference material

 - contact their Administering Institution to identify any specific Institutional requirements.